diegofernandezmontesinos/pokedexDFM/Vitruve Technical Test (Frontend) 454ae1e75fd343089aa1c4773106a681.md

     - Implement data fetching and state management using React Query.
     - Ensure offline functionality.
 4. **Authentication**:
-    - Implement sign-up, sign-in, and sign-out functionalities.
+    - Implement sign-up, sign-in, and sign-out functionalities.✅
     - Ensure users can only view and manage their Pokémon entries.
 5. **Extended Features**:
     - Implement at least two additional features such as pagination, virtualization, or filtering.